Chloramphenicol: Leukemia

 Leukemia, a cancer of the blood or bone marrow, is characterized by an abnormal increase of immature white blood cells.
 The risk of childhood leukemia is increased, as demonstrated in a Chinese case–control study, and the risk increases with length of treatment.

 Gray baby syndrome

 Intravenous chloramphenicol use has been associated with the so-called gray baby syndrome.

 This phenomenon occurs in newborn infants because they do not yet have fully functional liver enzymes (i.e. UDP-glucuronyl transferase), so chloramphenicol remains unmetabolized in the body.

 This causes several adverse effects, including hypotension and cyanosis.
 The condition can be prevented by using the drug at the recommended doses, and monitoring blood levels.

 Hypersensitivity reactions

 Fever, macular and vesicular rashes, angioedema, urticaria, and anaphylaxis may occur.
 Herxheimer's reactions have occurred during therapy for typhoid fever.

 Neurotoxic reactions

 Headache, mild depression, mental confusion, and delirium have been described in patients receiving chloramphenicol.
 Optic and peripheral neuritis have been reported, usually following long-term therapy.
 If this occurs, the drug should be promptly withdrawn.
+It is theorized that this is caused by chloramphenicol's effects on the metabolism of B-Vitamins, specifically B-12.

+Myelodysplastic Syndrome

+Although rare, Chloramphenicol exposure is associated with some cases of MDS.
+There is a report of a positive response to immunosuppressive treatment.